 Special topic units

 Special topic units comprise advanced study in particular areas, and the range of topics available (if any) varies from year to year.
-Details of topics on offer can be seen in the Units section of the online Handbook.
+Details of topics on offer can be seen in the handbook.

 Special Tertiary Admissions Test (STAT)